Associate Professor of Counselor Education and School Psychology

-Stephen Flynn is a coordinator of practica experiences at Plymouth State University, as well as the Graduate Program Coordinator for the Human Relations program.
-He is a National Certified Counselor (NCC), Approved Clinical Supervisor (ACS), American Association of Marriage and Family Therapy Clinical Fellow, Licensed Marriage and Family Therapist (LMFT) in New Hampshire and Colorado, Licensed Professional Counselor (LPC) in Colorado and South Dakota, and Qualified Mental Health Professional (QMHP) in South Dakota.
-He teaches clinical and research oriented courses in both clinical mental health and school counseling programs.
+Stephen Flynn is a National Certified Counselor (NCC), Approved Clinical Supervisor (ACS), American Association of Marriage and Family Therapy Clinical Fellow, Licensed Marriage and Family Therapist (LMFT) in New Hampshire and Colorado, Licensed Professional Counselor (LPC) in Colorado and South Dakota, and Qualified Mental Health Professional (QMHP) in South Dakota.
+Dr. Flynn teaches clinical and research oriented courses in both clinical mental health and school counseling programs.
 He has diverse experience in applied settings including: Couples & family training institute, university counseling center, private practice, mental health agencies, inpatient psychiatric hospital, emergency room assessment team, and as the director of a counselor training lab, and as the coordinator of clinical experiences for a CACREP accredited counseling program.

 Dr. Flynn has led multiple empirical investigations in the counseling profession.
 His work has been accepted for publication in the following counseling journals: The Journal of Counseling and Development, Counselor Education and Supervision, Career Development Quarterly, and the Journal of Humanistic Counseling.
 He has been appointed as a full-time Editorial Board Member for the Journal of Counseling and Development and Counselor Education and Supervision.

 Degrees and Education